OCA/stock-logistics-warehouse/sale_stock_on_hand_popup/readme/USAGE.rst

 #.
 Click on the icon in the line and you will
    see in the popover the '-> View Stock' button that will redirect the user to a 'Stock Lines' page for the specific product.

+The same widget can also be opened from any picking's line.